gilch/hissp/docs/macro_tutorial.rst

 Take a breath.
 We're not done.

-Macros can read code too.
+Macros Can Read Code Too.
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We're still providing more information than is required.